-IT related investment (investment in office machinery and computers and in software) recorded dynamic growth rates in the observed period1.
-Consequently, the share of IT related investment in total gross fixed capital formation (new fixed assets) increased from 8.3% in 1996 to 9.5% in 20012 (Table I.7).
+IT related investment (investment in office machinery and computers and in software) recorded dynamic growth rates in the observed period32.
+Consequently, the share of IT related investment in total gross fixed capital formation (new fixed assets) increased from 8.3% in 1996 to 9.5% in 200133 (Table C7) (distribution of IT investment by activities is explained in larger detail in Section D.1.).
 In 2000, the trends worsened to some extent due mainly to extremely high growth rates of IT related investment in 1999 fuelled by high demand for computers and software before the value added tax introduction in June 1999 and by expectations related to millennium bug.
 Nevertheless, dynamic growth of IT related investment continued in 2001.